shu-vro/attendence-system/README.md

 ### Arduino setup

 -   Connect the Arduino to the computer
+    -   in case you run into an error where you cannot connect to arduino because of lack of permissions, do this
+    ```sh
+    # for linux
+    sudo chmod a+rw /dev/ttyUSB0 # or your usb port
+    ```
 -   Upload the [Arduino code](./firmata-config-arduino/firmata-config-arduino.ino) to the Arduino

 ## Installation